PaulKinlan/paul.kinlan.me/content/en/2011-04-02-the-skinny-on-leviroute-js-routing-framework.markdown

 &ldquo;/index.html&rdquo; you would need a route with that as the exact string.</p>

 <p>Looking for just the root directory by itself is not very interesting, and
-neither are simple static URL&rsquo;s.
+neither are simple static URL's.
 Thus the named parameters from Rails and other frameworks is built straight in, and this is the most interesting part.</p>